 Public Works crews will repair damage to mailboxes physically struck by Village snowplows.
 Mailboxes will be repaired on a temporary basis and/or a temporary mailbox will be placed if weather conditions do not allow for a permanent mailbox to be installed.

 A permanent mailbox replacement/repair will occur when weather conditions allow.
-Please call the Public Works Department as soon as possible to report damage.
+Please call the Public Works Division as soon as possible to report damage.

 Why does the Village use so much salt on the roads?